 Another memorable moment was when he went down to Phoenix to cover Steve Nash's back-to-back NBA MVP awards.
 Jason and the NBA future hall-of famer were actually childhood soccer and baseball teammates in Victoria.

 Jason’s passion for sports journalism is matched by his love for travel.
 He’s visited over 25 countries (so far) – and always has the next trip on his mind (many involving watching a sporting event)

-Jason also enjoys volunteering at various community events and fundraisers including the B.C.
+Jason also enjoys volunteering and participating at various community events and fundraisers including the B.C.
 Cancer Foundation's Ride to Conquer Cancer, the Kids Help Phone Walk, the Children's Wish Foundation, the JDRF Ride to Cure Diabetes, and a handful of charity golf tournaments.

 In his spare time, Jason enjoys running the seawall, trying to improve his golf game , spending time with family and friends and of course eating out at Vancouver’s world class restaurants.